Xunnamius/black-flag/README.md

 #### Generating Help Text

-When vanilla yargs is asked to generate help text for a [default command][45] that has aliases and/or top-level positional arguments, you get the following:
+Effector instances are essentially yargs instances with registered [default command][37].
+Unfortunately, when vanilla yargs is asked to generate help text for a default command that has aliases and/or top-level positional arguments, you get the following:

 ![Vanilla yargs parseAsync help text example][52]

 This is not ideal output for several reasons.
 For one, the `"cmd"` alias of the root command is being reported alongside `subcmd` as if it were a sub-command when in actuality it's just an alias for the default command.
-Imagine how confusing that can be to an end-user.

-Even worse, the complete command string (`'$0 root-positional'`) is also dumped into output, potentially without any explanatory text.

-And even with explanatory text for `root-positional`, what if the `subcmd` command has its own positional argument called `root-positional`?
+Worse, the complete command string (`'$0 root-positional'`) is also dumped into output, potentially without any explanatory text.
+And even with explanatory text for `root-positional`, what if the `subcmd` command has its own positional argument also called `root-positional`?

 ```text
 ...